KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ---

 ## Outline [#trainer]
-- Data is everywhere: weather app example
+- What is data?
 - Definition of data
-- Collecting data about drinks
 - Data in research
 - Introduction to example cast study

 ---

 ## What is data?
-What do we mean by the term data?
+We use the term data all the time, but what do we actually mean?

 ---
 ## Data is everywhere ...

 *Screenshot of weather app*